Massive Spatial Qubits for Testing Macroscopic Nonclassicality and Casimir Induced Entanglement

-\acknowledgements DH and US would like to acknowledge partial support from the DST-ITPAR grant IMT/Italy/ITPAR-IV/QP/2018/G. DH also acknowledges support from the NSAI Senior Scientist fellowship.
-AM's research is funded by the Netherlands Organisation for Science and Research (NWO) grant number 680-91-119.
+\acknowledgements DH and US would like to acknowledge partial support from the DST-ITPAR grant IMT/Italy/ITPAR-IV/QP/2018/G. DH also acknowledges support from the NASI Senior Scientist fellowship.
+AM's research is funded by the Netherlands Organization for Science and Research (NWO) grant number 680-91-119.
 SB would like to acknowledge EPSRC Grant Nos.
 EP/N031105/1 and EP/S000267/1.